openmelody/mt-plugin-theme-export/README.md

 ### Web Interface ###

-* Melody: go to the Design menu and select Theme Dashboard, then select  Customization.
+Go to the Design menu and select Theme Dashboard, then select Customization.
 Click the "Export Theme" link.
-* Movable Type: go to the Design menu and select Templates.
-In the sidebar under "Page Actions" click the "Export Theme" link.

 A pop-up dialog will appear.
 Fill in the General Information and Designer Details that, then click Export.
 When finished, click the download link.